 Credible takeaways

 Choosing whether to hold off on payments or to start right away depends on your financial situation.
-However, making payments while you're still in school can help you lower the total amount you'll owe after graduation.
-This can be important, as the average student graduates with about $30,000 in student debt according to the College Board.
+However, making payments while still in school can help you lower the total amount you'll owe after graduation.
+This can be important, as the average student graduates have about $30,000 in student debt, according to the College Board.

-Do you have to pay student loans while in school?
+Do I have to pay student loans while in school?

 Most student loans don't require you to make payments while you're still in school, but you may have the option to start early if you choose.

 If you have private student loans, your lender may offer similar options.
-Some allow you to start paying immediately, while others let you defer payments until you're finished with school.
-Private loans often come with a grace period, but the exact terms depend on the lender.
+Some allow you to start paying immediately, while others let you defer payments until you finish school.
+Private loans often have a grace period, but the terms depend on the lender.
 You'll usually decide on your repayment plan when you apply for the loan.

-• Direct Unsubsidized Loans: You're not required to make payments while you're in school and for a six-month grace period after leaving, but interest will still accrue.
+- Direct Unsubsidized Loans: You're not required to make payments while you're in school and for a 6-month grace period after leaving, but interest will still accrue.
 If you don't pay this interest, it will be added to your loan balance when repayment begins, increasing the total you owe.

-• Grad PLUS loans: You don't need to make in-school payments and you'll receive an automatic six-month grace period after graduating before payments begin.
+- Grad PLUS loans: You don't need to make in-school payments and you'll receive an automatic 6-month grace period after graduating before payments begin.
 Interest will accrue during this time.

 Private student loan lenders typically give you a few different repayment options while you're in school, including deferment.
 The exact repayment choices will vary by lender.

 When you apply for your loan, you'll usually select the repayment option that best fits your financial situation and goals.
-Each option offers different levels of flexibility, so it's important to understand how they work before making a decision.
+Each option offers different levels of flexibility, so it's important to understand how they work before deciding.

 What are the benefits of in-school repayment?